Autoimmune skin diseases in dogs: Disease incidence process

+The immune system functions in many ways to eliminate foreign substances and particles introduced to the body.
+This revolves around T-cell differentiation, where mature T-cells with receptors for non-self cells target foreign antigens and act with other cells to dispose of them.
 There are two mechanisms of tolerance found in the immune system.
-The first mechanism is positive selection by the thymus, where only T cells are selected.
-T cells recognize peptides in the Histocompatibility Complex (MHC).
-The second mechanism is negative selection, where T cells that recognize self-antigens with too high an affinity are removed through the process of apoptosis and are not allowed to enter the body's circulation.
+The first mechanism is positive selection by the thymus, where only T-cells are selected.
+T-cells recognize peptides in the Histocompatibility Complex (MHC).
+The second mechanism is negative selection, where T-cells that recognize self-antigens with too high an affinity are removed through the process of apoptosis and are not allowed to enter the body's circulation.